Research directions

 Logistics:

-• You don’t have to learn Danish.
+• You don’t have to learn Danish, either for professional or everyday life.

 Thesis and project supervision at ITU